rezaloo75/konnect/README.md

 3. Both Retail and Investment dev group members are able to publish their services to the ACME Common service catalogue so that they are available to any ACME Bank user who logs into ServiceHub and looks at the common catalogue.

-4. All ACME Bank employees are able to view all services in the Konnect ServiceHuv Common catalogue.
+4. All ACME Bank employees are able to view all services in the Konnect ServiceHub Common catalogue.

 4. Users who are in the IdP Retail dev group of ACME Bank are able to see and access the Retail Sandbox Runtime Group in Runtime Manager.
 They are thus able to:
 	5. Start/stop Kong Gateway runtime instances that are associated with this runtime group.